tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

   - "zh-tw"
 ---
 # Search Documents (Azure Search Service REST API)
   Queries in Azure Search are implemented using the .NET library or REST API.
-For an overview of querying documents and different methodologies available, see [Queries in Azure Search](https://azure.microsoft.com/documentation/articles/search-query-overview/).
-For architecture and overview, see [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).
+This article is about using the REST API.
+For an overview of query construction and methodologies see [Queries in Azure Search](https://azure.microsoft.com/documentation/articles/search-query-overview/).
+To learn about query engine and processing, see [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).

  In the REST API, a **Search Documents** operation is issued as a GET or POST request and specifies query parameters that give the criteria for selecting matching documents.